- Written by Dr.Mehmet Demircioglu

 Many patients reach the booking stage with two feelings at the same time.
 They feel excited because a hair transplant finally looks possible, and they feel uneasy because the decision is much bigger than choosing a clinic date.

-As a hair transplant surgeon in Istanbul, I do not see booking as a small administrative step.
-I see it as the moment when a patient should already understand the medical plan, the artistic goal, the donor limits, the recovery, the cost, and the role of the surgeon.
+Booking is not a small administrative step.
+By that stage, a patient should already understand the medical plan, the artistic goal, the donor limits, the recovery, the cost, and the role of the surgeon.

 If these points are still vague, the patient is not ready to book.
 This is true even if the clinic looks popular, the price feels attractive, the photos look impressive, or the surgery date is available soon.